SeasonDepth: Cross-Season Monocular Depth Prediction Dataset and Benchmark under Multiple Environments: SeasonDepth Dataset

 \section{SeasonDepth Dataset}

 Our proposed dataset \textit{SeasonDepth} is derived from CMU Visual Localization dataset \cite{badino2011visual} through SfM algorithm.
 The original CMU Visual Localization dataset covers over one year in Pittsburgh, USA, including 12 different environmental conditions.
 Images were collected from two identical cameras on the left and right of the vehicle along a route of 8.5 kilometers.
 And this dataset is also derived for long-term visual localization \cite{sattler2018benchmarking} by calculating the 6-DoF camera pose of images with more appropriate categories about the weather, vegetation and area.
-To be consistent with the content of driving scenes in other datasets like \textit{KITTI}, we adopt images from Urban area categorized in \cite{sattler2018benchmarking} to build our dataset.
-More details about the dataset can be found in Supplementary Material Section 1.
+To be consistent with the content of driving scenes in other datasets like \textit{KITTI}, we adopt images from Urban areas categorized in \cite{sattler2018benchmarking} to build our dataset.
+More details about the dataset can be found in Appendix Sec. \ref{dataset_details}.